lightfreak8/BV3-OpticalFlow/README.md

 ## Overview
-This program estimates trajectories based on video frames and GPS data.
-It uses computer vision techniques to analyze consecutive frames and plot trajectories in UTM coordinates derived from GPX files.
+This program estimates trajectories by analizing consecutive frames using the concept of optical flow.
+It also allows a comparison between the estimated trajectories and the recorded GPS data.
+The GPS data, which is in GPX file format, is converted to UTM (Universal Transverse Mercator) coordinates for plotting purposes and accurate comparison.

 ## Features
 - Extracts and saves individual frames from a video. (separate Python file)